ronakg/runner/README.md

   is used.
 When the timeout is set to 0 (which is same as no timeout), [Context with Cancel](https://pkg.go.dev/context#WithCancel) is used.

-  `reexec` is used to set up the runtime process environment for the job before the command is run.
+  The control groups defining resource limitation for the job are set up before the user's command is executed.
   This is achieved by running the command via a specialized binary called `container`.
-The container takes the resource profile and the command to run as arguments. `container` uses `reexec` to set up cgroups controls for the profile before running the command.
+The container takes the resource profile and the command to run as arguments. `container` sets up control groups according to the profile parameters before spawning the command in a child process.

   The following diagram explains how processes are spawned.